Why choose a thermally efficient composite door?

 Thermally efficient PVC-U skins, a 50mm thick sash, an lon gasket, an aluminium reinforced inner frame encapsulated in PVC-U and high-density polyurethane foam work together to enable Rockdoor to achieve industry leading thermal performance ratings.

 It’s not just about the materials we use though, it’s how we use them.

 An example of this is our very own S-Glaze technology.
 Whilst it was designed to keep homeowners secure, it has also provided a huge advantage over our competitors when it comes to thermal performance.

-S Glaze technology isn’t just designed to keep homeowners secure, as the glass is locked into the door draughts are unable to get through the glazing aperture.
-To put it simply – there is nowhere for the air to go, therefore it cannot escape!
+The reason S-Glaze is so effective, is because it locks the glass into the door for life, meaning no draughts can get through the glazing aperture.
+To put it simply – there is nowhere for the air to go, therefore it cannot escape.

-Clear Backing Glass is another great way to improve the thermal performance of your Rockdoor, as a special coating can be applied to the glass making it even more thermally efficient.
-Unfortunately, this cannot be applied to textured glass designs, so if you’re really looking to drill down your energy bills – choose clear glass!
+Clear Backing Glass is another great way to improve the thermal performance of your Rockdoor.
+A special coating can be applied to clear glass, making it even more thermally efficient.
+This cannot be applied to textured glass designs, so if you’re really looking to lower your energy bills – choose clear glass!

-Low PVC-U Threshold is just another option that you can choose to help reduce energy bills and achieve that all-important A energy rating!
+A low PVC-U Threshold is another option that you can choose to help reduce energy bills and achieve that all-important A energy rating!

 Find a local Rockdoor installer today and find out more about making your new Rockdoor as thermally efficient as possible.